paulomarquesc/paulomarquesc.github.io/_posts/2019-3-15-working-with-azure-storage-tables-from-powershell.md

 * **The term 'Update-AzureStorageTableRow' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.**

-    This error can happen with with other cmdlets as well, e.g. Get-AzureStorageTableTable, this happens because all cmdlets got renamed as previously mentioned in this article, aliases were created to keep compatibility but you need to perform an `Import-Module AzureRmStorageTable` in order to load the aliases since the module auto-load only happens for the cmdlets itself and not the aliases.
+    This error can happen with with other cmdlets as well, e.g. Get-AzureStorageTableTable, this happens because all cmdlets got renamed as previously mentioned in this article, aliases were created to keep compatibility but you need to perform an `Import-Module AzureRmStorageTable` or `Import-Module AzTable` in order to load the aliases since the module auto-load only happens for the cmdlets itself and not the aliases.
 I strongly advise that you rename your cmdlets as soon as possible to avoid future issues.

 ## References<a name="references"></a>